Iraq – Kurdistan (Erbil, Suleymaniyeh, Dohuk) December 9-10, 2019

 It has 6,000 citizens in almost 1,200 houses.

 Climate.
-Amadiya has a hot-summer with long, hot summers and cool, wet winters.
+Amadiya has a hot summer with long, hot summers and cool, wet winters.
 Being the most northerly city in Iraq, it is the mildest major city in the country.

 Great Mosque of Amadiya (Sulaymaniyah Great Mosque).
-One of the icons of the city, the 33m high minaret dates to the 12th century and the oldest and largest in Kurdistan.
+One of the icons of the city, the 33m high minaret dates to the 12th century and is the oldest and largest in Kurdistan.
 It is a very impressive yellow stone structure.
 Inside, a spiral staircase leads to the top of the minaret where the Adhan, or call to prayer, is traditionally performed five times daily.

 Visitors are also allowed to enter the minaret for a view of the village and valleys below when the caretaker or imam is available.
 The Amedi minaret has been compared to the one that once towered over the Mosul’s al-Nuri mosque, which was destroyed by ISIS in 2017.
 They were built during the same period and have a similar round tower on a square foundation.